© KlezCalifornia Inc, or used by permission. All rights reserved.

 If you have not registered on time, write firstname.lastname@example.org; we cannot promise to notice your email if you contact us after the deadline.

 Registering for this event includes giving KlezCalifornia permission to take still and video images and use them for educational or other organizational purposes.
-If you do not agree to such use, please turn off your video when you join the event.
+If you do not agree to such use, please choose “stop video” when you join the event.
 To keep you informed of future events, we enroll registrants in our free monthly newsletter which includes klezmer and Yiddish culture events in the San Francisco Bay Area and beyond.
 You may unsubscribe at any time.
 KlezCalifornia does not share its lists with other organizations.

 KlezCalifornia relies on donations from participants to cover the costs of online lectures, workshops, kumzitsn, play readings, and more.
 Donations of $18, $36, $108 (or whatever you can afford) are greatly appreciated to enable us to continue to connect you with Yiddish culture.